 3. Canon EF 17-40mm f/4L USM Ultra Wide Angle Zoom Lens

-9. Transcend and SanDisk Extreme Pro 32 GB Class 10 SDHC Flash Memory Cards
+9. Transcend and SanDisk Extreme Pro Memory Cards

 I edit photos to be as professional as possible therefore I use the standard in photo editing, Adobe Lightroom and Adobe Photoshop (Adobe Cloud 2015.2 version as of writing this tutorial)

-Most people shoot photos as jpg, I shoot in RAW mode, basically my photos will look blander straight off the camera then those shot in jpg.
-RAW means everything the camera sees gets stored as a large 20-22mb file with no in camera processing.
-For most people they shot in jpg mode which means your white balance, color corrections, sharpness and all the other settings in the camera are set then COMPRESSED into a jpg for ALL the photos you take.
-That means you have less post-editing options as well as less details to work with and greater chance of noise in the photos with because it was compressed before being saved by the camera.
+Most people shoot photos as jpg, I shoot in RAW mode, basically, my photos will look blander straight off the camera than those shot in jpg.
+RAW means everything the camera sees gets stored as a large 20-22mb file with no in-camera processing.
+For most people, they shot in jpg mode which means your white balance, color corrections, sharpness and all the other settings in the camera are set then COMPRESSED into a jpg for ALL the photos you take.
+That means you have less post-editing options as well as fewer details to work with and a greater chance of noise in the photos with because it was compressed before being saved by the camera.
 For many that is a great thing, for me I want to edit each photo with as many options and details as I can have the richest display.